Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 original images and the resulting image side by side.

-Select the resulting photograph in the list and click the Save
+Select the resulting image in the list and click the Save link.

 |